 Each of the graduate programs have different tuition and fee structures.
-Please contact the graduate program offices listed on p.
-17 of this catalog for information about costs.
+Please see Appendix of this catalog for information about costs.

 FINANCIAL ASSISTANCE

 Financial Assistance is all federal and state assistance.
 Financial Assistance is specifically used to help students with the costs of college education.
 Federal financial aid is provided for eligible students through federally funded programs.
 Although federal financial aid is not designed to cover the entire cost, applying for federal aid can be the first step in meeting educational expenses.